Playing double stops on guitar simply means playing two notes at the same time.

 Note: As the name implies, triads are chords with three notes.
 Double stops can also be called dyads.
 They’re not a type of chord though, since a chord requires at least three notes being played at the same time.

 When learning double stops and incorporating them into your riffs, licks and solos you mainly have to deal with two things:

 - The guitar techniques you’re going to apply to them.

 We’ll be discussing both these elements in detail during this lesson.

 Double stop notes

-An interval is the distance between two notes (for instance the distance between the notes C and F forms the interval of a perfect 4th, C – E a major 3rd, and C – Eb a minor 3rd)
+An interval is a distance between two notes on the guitar (for instance the distance between the notes C and F forms the interval of a perfect 4th, C – E a major 3rd, and C – Eb a minor 3rd)

 When the two notes of an interval are played after each other we call it a melodic interval and when they’re played at the same time we call it a harmonic interval.